 Paid Leave - FederalPay.org

-The amount of annual leave, sometimes called personal leave or vacation time, that is accrued is based on time of service within the federal government.
-Annual leave is accrued increments of 4 to 8 hours per pay period.
+The amount of annual leave, sometimes called personal leave or vacation time, that is accrued is based on your time-in-service within the federal government.
+Annual leave is accrued in increments of 4 to 8 hours per pay period.
 A pay period is every two weeks and typically 80 hours.
-If you work more or less than 80 hours in a pay period you will not accrue any annual.
+Part-time employees accrue leave at a proportional rates based on their time-in-service.

 Employees new to the government earn 4 hours of annual leave per 80 hours worked.
-If you are a full time employee, that equates to 13 days of paid personal leave per year.
-After 3 years to federal service employees earn 6 hours per pay period or 19.5 days per year.
-After 15 years of full time federal service employees earn 8 hours of paid personal leave per pay period which is equal to 26 days off per year.
+If you are a full-time employee, that equates to 13 days of paid personal leave per year.
+After 3 years of federal service, employees earn 6 hours per pay period (plus 10 hours in the last pay period of the year).
+There are 26 pay periods in most years, so this adds up to 20 days off per year or 20.75 days off in years with 27 pay periods (like 2023).
+After 15 years of full time federal service, employees earn 8 hours of paid personal leave per pay period which is equal to 26-27 days off per year.
+All SES, Senior Level, and Scientific or Professional positions earn 8 hours of leave per pay period, regardless of time-in-service.

 When an employee leaves a government job – either for retirement or to peruse another non-federal job – the employee will receive monetary compensation for unused annual leave.
 Employees may only accrue so much annual leave.
 If stationed in the U.S. you can accrue no more than 30 days of annual leave; if you are stationed outside of the U.S. you may accrue no more than 45 days of annual leave; and if you are a member of the Senior Executive Service you may accrue up to 90 days of annual leave before the time is forfeited.